-- \ Beijing Capital Group provided guarantee services for the issued bonds of RMB1,000,000,000 based on the rate of 0.5% per annum and for a loan of RMB1,000,000,000 from Ping An Asset Management Co., Ltd based on the rate of 0.6% per annum. - \\ Beijing Capital Group provided keepwell services for the issued notes of US\$300,000,000 based on the rate of 0.3% per annum during 2019 and 2020, and for a loan of HK\$700,000,000 from Bank of China (Hong Kong) based on the rate of 0.6% per annum during 2019. - \\\ Capital Securities provided the underwriting service for the issuance of corporate bonds of RMB1,000,000,000.
-The underwriting service fee was based on 0.3% of the principal amount of the issued corporate bonds. - ^ Beijing Capital Air provided a deodorization system and related installation and commissioning services for a hazardous waste treatment project. - ^^ The operation service income was related to environmental remediation project subcontracted to the Group. - (ii) Transactions and balances with other government-related entities:
+- Beijing Capital Group provided guarantee services for the issued bonds of RMB1,000,000,000 based on the rate of 0.5% per annum and for a loan of RMB900,000,000 from Ping An Asset Management Co., Ltd based on the rate of 0.6% per annum. - Beijing Capital Group provided keepwell services for the issued notes of US\$300,000,000 based on the rate of 0.3% per annum. - Capital Securities provided the underwriting service for the issuance of corporate bonds of RMB1,000,000,000.
+The underwriting service fee was based on 0.3% of the principal amount of the issued corporate bonds. - Beijing Capital Air provided a deodorisation system and related installation and commissioning services for a hazardous waste treatment project. - ^^ The operation service income was related to an environmental remediation project subcontracted to the Group.
+The project was completed and trade receivables due from SC Bluestone was RMB44,754,000 as at 31 December 2021. - Beijing Capital Eco provided guarantee services for a bank loan of RMB300,000,000 from the Financial Institutions based on the rate of 0.5% per annum. - (ii) Transactions and balances with other government-related entities:

-The Group recognised revenue from the construction services and operation services of RMB3,605,593,000 (2019: RMB2,318,307,000) and RMB724,192,000 (2019: RMB451,804,000), respectively, under service concession arrangements with the local governments in the PRC (see note 21).
+The Group recognised revenue from the construction services and operation services of RMB3,168,203,000 (2020: RMB3,605,593,000) and RMB1,006,158,000 (2020: RMB724,192,000), respectively, under service concession arrangements with the local governments in the PRC (see note 21).
 All the concession financial assets of the Group are due from the local governments in the PRC.

-Trade receivables of RMB622,281,000 (2019: RMB579,945,000) were due from the Ministry of Finance of the PRC in relation to government dismantling tariffs and electricity generation.
+RMB475,779,000 (2020: RMB664,774,000) were due from the Ministry of Finance of the PRC in relation to government dismantling tariffs and electricity generation, which were included in trade receivables and contract assets.

-Trade receivables due from the local governments in the PRC in relation to the waste treatment service were RMB573,155,000 (2019: RMB359,295,000).
+Trade receivables due from the local governments in the PRC in relation to the waste treatment service were RMB950,065,000 (2020: RMB573,155,000).

-Commitments with government-related entities were included in note 46.
+Commitments with government-related entities were included in note 47.